richard-chau/myslam/readme.txt

 Add the function of bundle adjustment of PnP generated pose in G2O.
 Extend a class in G2O and construct the vertices and edges.
 Replace cv::BFM with cv:flann.

 Branch 0.3:
-Add local map for visual odemetry.
+Add local map for visual odometry.
 Avoid simple pair-wise matching, instead maintain a map (descriptors cache).
 Add new struct map & mappoint.
 Update map with deleting and adding points.
 Maintain a good map size so that achieve a good speed.
 Currently 0.01-0.03 s one frame.